Assisting SUNY Orange Students with Academics and Student Support from a Distance

 Joining a ZOOM meeting

-- Look for email or Blackboard announcement with ZOOM URL link
+- Look for email or Brightspace announcement with ZOOM URL link

 - Click the link and it will open a new tab in your internet browser

 - If you do not have access to a computer or mobile phone you can participate in the meeting from any TELEPHONE via the # provided in the invitation